yeokm1/doschgpt/README.md

 # Connects to ChatGPT using config file at doschgpt.ini
 doschgpt.exe

-# Connects to ChatGPT using config file at hf.ini with timestamps after each request and reply
+# Connects to Hugging Face using config file at hf.ini with timestamps after each request and reply
 doschgpt.exe -hf -chf.ini -drt
 ```